Sunlightyg7/demo/README.md

 # demo
-Thera are some tool demo.
+There are some tool demo.